-Both had been born in Holloway (or St John's Wood) , London.
-Addresses include : 1A Chapel Road, London; Stamford Hill, Middx; Camden Villa, Shortlands Road, Kingston; Kings Road, Kingston ; and 33 New Road, Kingston-upon-Thames, Surrey.
+He had been born in or near St John's Wood , London, (probably 15 Henry Street) and she in Holloway, London.
+Their addresses include : 1A Chapel Road, London; Stamford Hill, Middx; Camden Villa, Shortlands Road, Kingston; Kings Road, Kingston ; and 33 New Road, Kingston-upon-Thames, Surrey.

-If you are related to any of these people I would love to hear from you and to share knowledge about our ancestors
+If you are related to any of these people , or can throw any light on any of the issues raised here, I would love to hear from you.

 The children of James and Caroline were:

-John Brown who married and had two children, Stanley John Brown and Ruth Brown.
+Sarah Ellen Selley (aka Lil or Lillie) in Bath and had two children, Stanley John Brown (1915-1989) and Ruth Brown.

 Elizabeth Brown (Lizzie) 1895-1997.